Skip to content

 Share article

-July 21, 2025, 10:10 am | Read time: 3 minutes
+May 13, 2026, 5:34 pm | Read time: 3 minutes

-Video game adaptations are booming and increasingly becoming reliable box office hits, as adaptations like “Super Mario Bros.” or the “Sonic” trilogy impressively demonstrate.
-Streaming services also want a significant piece of this pie, with Netflix leading the charge.
-Formats such as “Castlevania” or “Cyberpunk: Edgerunners,” based on gaming templates, already exist, and more major projects are currently in the works–including a series based on the most successful game of all time.
+Formats like “Castlevania” or “Cyberpunk: Edgerunners” based on gaming templates already exist, and more major projects are currently in the works–such as a series on the most successful game of all time.
 Now, Netflix has officially confirmed an “Assassin’s Creed” series, marking the next big game franchise to be adapted.

-Netflix’s “Assassin’s Creed” Series Has Been Long Planned
+Netflix Series on “Assassin’s Creed” Long Planned

 What It’s About